 Statue Cruises runs the official ferry from the Battery to Liberty Island (and Ellis Island, as well).
 The ferry is the only way to reach the island, and generally leaves every 20–25 minutes.
 You can find more schedule info at statuecruises.com.

 The simplest way to enjoy your time on Liberty Island is to just walk around.
 You can take great snapshots of the statue from the grounds and read the educational plaques scattered throughout.
 Inside the pedestal are multiple sightseeing levels of the base; reaching the crown requires visitors to climb 146 spiraling steps from the top of the pedestal.
 The views of the Hudson River and Lower Manhattan through the crown windows are something you'll never forget.
-Also in the pedestal are a few exhibits; a new museum, set to open in 2019, will include interactive displays, Lady Liberty's original torch and a green roof with a viewing platform.
+And the latest addition to the island, the Statue of Liberty Museum, is worth checking out for its interactive displays, gallery with Lady Liberty's original torch and green roof with a viewing platform.

 You can purchase tickets online at statuecruises.com or in person at Castle Clinton in Battery Park; there are several options.
-The basic ferry ticket, which includes grounds entry to Liberty Island and Ellis Island, is $18.50.
+The basic ferry ticket, which includes grounds entry to Liberty Island and Ellis Island and the museums at both, is $18.50.
 All online tickets include "priority entry" for the ferry (read: they should get you in faster) and audio tours for both islands.
 When the statue is not at capacity, there are walk-up sales—but it's highly advisable to purchase tickets ahead of time.

 Specific tickets are required to access the pedestal and crown (the pedestal doesn't cost anything extra; the crown is an additional $3).
-They are first-come, first-serve, so you'll need to book them in advance—at least two months for the crown; more like a week or two for the pedestal—and note that you cannot purchase crown or pedestal tickets on Liberty Island itself.
+They are first-come, first-serve, so you'll need to book them in advance—at least two months for the crown; more like a week or two for the pedestal (sometimes more for the prime morning times)—and note that you cannot purchase crown or pedestal tickets on Liberty Island itself.

 There are a limited number of wheelchairs available to borrow for free on a first-come, first-served basis at the statue.
 The departure locations and ferries are accessible to those using wheelchairs, but there is no elevator from the statue's feet to her crown.

-Stone Street, said to be the City's oldest paved street, is home to Harry's Café & Steak, Adrienne's Pizzabar, and Beckett’s Bar and Grill, to name a few choices.
+Stone Street, said to be the City's oldest paved street, is home to Harry's NYC, Adrienne's Pizzabar and Beckett’s Bar and Grill, to name a few choices.

-The area is packed with historic sites including America's first bank, now the Museum of American Finance; Federal Hall National Memorial, where George Washington was inaugurated; and City Hall, the oldest still-functioning building of its kind in the nation.
+The area is packed with historic sites including Federal Hall National Memorial, built on the site where George Washington was inaugurated, and City Hall, the oldest still-functioning building of its kind in the nation.